stephaneVercouillieBMID/slate/source/index.html.md

 **[`at_hash`](http://openid.net/specs/openid-connect-core-1_0.html#CodeIDToken)** | Not supported | itsme® does not provide any value for this parameter.
 **[`refresh_token`](#rfshtoken)** | Not supported | itsme® does not provide any value for this parameter as it only maintains short-lived session to enforce re-authentication.

-The ID token MUST contain the following fields:
+The `id_token` parameter is comprised of three Base64URL encoded elements.
+The first element is the id token header.
+If you decode the value you should get a string similar to the one below:

+`{"alg":"RS256","kid":"1e9gdk7"}`

+This specifies that the token has been signed with an RSA Signature utilising the SHA-256 hashing algorithm and the key identified by the string “1e9gdk7”.

+Decoding the second element gives you the JSON object containing the claims about the user.
+Following fields could be returned: For example decoding the value from the example above gives:

-Parameter |	Returned |	Description
+Values |	Returned |	Description
 :-- | :-- | :--
 **iss**	| Always | Identifier of the issuer of the ID token.
 **sub** |	Always | An identifier for the User (e.g.: UserCode), unique among all itsme® accounts and never reused.
 Use `sub` in the application as the unique-identifier key for the User.
 **aud**	| Always |	Audience of the ID token.
-This MUST contain the `client_id`.
+This will contain the `client_id`.
 This is the client identifier (e.g. : ParterCode) you received when registering your application in the [itsme® B2B portal](#Onboarding).
 **exp**	| Always |	Expiration time on or after which the ID Token MUST NOT be accepted for processing.
 **iat** |	Always	| The time the ID token was issued, represented in Unix time (integer seconds).
 **auth_time** | Always | The time the User authentication occurred, represented in Unix time (integer seconds).